 1. Clean up and streamline a little bit at a time.

 Some of the time the systems never worked from the start.
 Other times, the systems worked well when first set up, but weren’t sustainable.
 (Side note: I love Debbie Roes’ blog, Recovering Shopaholic, and always gain insight that goes far beyond clothing.
-One of my favorite things Debbie talks often is that extreme changes backfire over time, and that slow changes tend to be most successful in the long run.)
+One of my favorite things Debbie talks often is that extreme changes backfire over time.
+Slow changes tend to be most successful in the long run.)

 2. Organizing clutter doesn’t solve the underlying problem.